These are the current Bye-Laws as of July 2024.

 f.
 The timing of the close of voting and the count shall be specified on the Union website.

 g.
-If the result of voting in an election or referendum is a tie, then the result is decided in line with the electoral commission’s rules by the drawing of lots (i.e. a method of selection by chance such as tossing a coin or picking a name out of a hat).
+If the result of voting in an election or referendum is a tie, then the result is decided in line with the Electoral Commission’s rules by the drawing of lots (i.e. a method of selection by chance such as tossing a coin or picking a name out of a hat).
 The method of selection will be decided and conducted by the Returning Officer or their nominee.

 h.
 In elections, the names of candidates for each position shall be placed in a random order on the ballot paper.